 .

 The stampede in Naina Devi killed 145 pilgrims.
-It was a headline yesterday, today it figured somewhere in the backpages of national dalies.
+It was a headline yesterday, today it figured somewhere in the backpages of national dailies.
 The government announced a relief package and a magistrate level probe.
 Everything is seemingly back to business now.

 .